 CAHP builders work with Title 24 consultants to model homes in comparison to the 2016 Title 24, which took effect in January 2017.
-The program evaluates homes based on an energy model output score called the Energy Design Rating (EDR).
-The closer a home’s EDR is to zero, the higher a home’s incentive.
+The program evaluates homes based on an energy model output score called the Delta Energy Design Rating (EDR).
+The entry score is a Delta EDR of 3, as the Delta EDR increases, so do the incentives.

 GENEROUS INCENTIVES FOR EFFICIENT HOMES

-To qualify for incentives homes must achieve the minimum CAHP EDR for their climate zone – 48 for coastal homes and 44 for inland homes.
-Participants can lower their EDRs and raise their incentives by increasing the energy efficiency of their homes.
+To qualify for incentives homes must achieve the minimum Delta EDR of 3.
+Participants can increase their EDRs and incentives by improving the energy efficiency of their homes.
 Refer to the tables below to find your climate zone and approximate incentive.

-Please use the CAHP EDR Calculator to estimate the incentive for your home and learn more about incentive kickers.
+Please use the CAHP Incentive Calculator to estimate the incentive for your home and learn more about incentive kickers.